ngnma/IE_HW1/ISSUE_TEMPLATE.md

 # Submit a feature request or bug report

-Before you submit an issue, check to see if it has [already been reported][1].
+Before you submit an issue, check to see if it has already been reported.
-Any questions should be directed to @{user}.
+Any questions should be directed to me.

 ---

-Replace any "X" below with your information.

 ## Development environment

-- Operating system: X
+- Operating system: MacOS
-- Browser: X
+- Browser: Safari
-- Software version: X
+- Software version: not important

 ## Current behavior

-Include screenshots if possible.

-X
+If you are experiencing an issue, please describe the behavior you are seeing instead.

 ## Expected behavior

-X
+If you are experiencing an issue, please describe the behavior you were expecting to see.

 ## Steps to reproduce

-Only fill this in if you are filing a bug report.

-1. X
+If you are experiencing an issue, please provide steps to reproduce it.